 Advancing Diverse Future Faculty

-NextGen Professors is a career-development program focused on preparing Cornell doctoral students and postdocs for faculty careers across institutional types.
-The primary audience for this program is doctoral students (in year 3 or beyond) and postdocs from backgrounds historically underrepresented in the professoriate, and/or those with a demonstrated commitment to advancing diversity, inclusion, access and equity in the academy.
-Participants are members of a cohort who together engage in series of professional and career development activities including monthly NextGen Professors cohort meetings, Power Mentoring Sessions with faculty, and the Future Professors Institute.
-Participants also engage in the future faculty development program offerings of CIRTL at Cornell, which focus on effectively integrating research and teaching skills for career development.
+NextGen Professors is a career-development program focused on preparing Cornell graduate students and postdocs for faculty careers across institutional types.
+The primary audience for this program is doctoral students (in year 3 or beyond) and postdocs from backgrounds historically underrepresented in the professoriate, and/or those with a demonstrated commitment to advancing diversity, inclusion, access and equity in academia.
+Participants are members of a cohort who together, engage in series of professional and career development activities including monthly NextGen Professors meetings, Power Mentoring Sessions with faculty, and the Future Professors Institute.
+Participants also engage in program offerings of CIRTL at Cornell, which focus on effectively integrating research and teaching skills for career development.

 This program is focused on advancing diversity and inclusion within the professoriate, with an emphasis on engaging doctoral students and postdocs from backgrounds historically underrepresented in academia, and/or those with a demonstrated commitment to advancing diversity, inclusion, access and equity in academia.
 More information can be found on the Application Information page.
 Doctoral students applying to the program should be in Year 3 of their doctoral studies or beyond.